The Truth About Meditation: Myths, Fears, and Misconceptions

 Think of it like this: you’re walking down the street, there is someone screaming hateful things on one side of the street, there is a violent man with a knife on the other side of the street, and in the middle of the street is a beautiful flower.

 To control your thoughts would be to try to look away from the hateful person.
-However, you’re still hearing everything they’re screaming, you’re fixated on it, even though you’re desperately trying to look away because that is what is grabbing your attention.
+However, you’re still hearing everything they’re screaming.
+You’re fixated on it, even though you’re desperately trying to look away because that is what is grabbing your attention.

 You could try to stuff the guy wielding a knife into your pocket and try to ignore it in that way, but it’s just going to cut up your leg and do all sorts of damage.
 The only option is to learn how to focus your mind with intention, and we can do that by using the flower.
 We can choose what we focus on.

-But if we expand our perspective and realize that there’s 99.9% of the ocean beneath the waves, and that this ocean depth is peaceful, calm, still, and quiet, then those crashing waves become insignificant.
-So the key is expanding our perspective and learning to control our focus, not our thoughts.
+We can think of it like the ocean.
+If we just focus on the waves, and maybe they’re turbulent, crashing, stormy waves, then that’s all we know.
+But if we expand our perspective and realize that 99.9% of the ocean is beneath the waves, and that the deep ocean is peaceful, calm, still, and quiet, then those four meter waves become insignificant.
+The key is expanding our perspective and learning to control our focus, not our thoughts.

 Is Meditation Doing Nothing?